canonical/hotsos/defs/README.md

     - ...

 REQ_TYPE
+  PATH
+    This has the same format as the input property and is used to assert if a path exists or not.
+Note that all-logs is not applied to the path.

   PROPERTY
     Calls a Python property and if provided, applies a set of operators.
 If no operators are specified, the "truth" operator